Auckland rugby league team: Auckland Māori v Auckland Pākehā

 In 1936 the first ever match was played between Auckland Pākehā and Auckland Māori.
 It became an annual fixture thanks largely to the efforts of the Manukau club which successfully recruited brilliant Māori footballers from around the Auckland region and much of the North Island.
-Some of those players included Jack Hemi, Angus Gault, Frank Pickrang, Jack Brodrick, Tom Chase, Jack Broughton, Tame Kawe, Pita Ririnui, George Nepia, Jim Murray, Aubrey Thompson, George Shilton and many others.
+Some of those players included Jack Hemi, Angus Gault, Frank Pickrang, Jack Brodrick, Tommy Chase, Jack Broughton, Tame Kawe, Pita Ririnui, George Nepia, Jim Murray, Aubrey Thompson, George Shilton and many others.